-The award-winning Tri-borough Music Hub (TBMH) is the lead organisation that oversees the delivery of music education in three West London boroughs - the London Borough of Hammersmith and Fulham; the Royal Borough of Kensington and Chelsea; and City of Westminster - working with schools, pupils, the workforce and the community.
-Through an agreed shared-services model, it is a centralised Local Authority service which receives core funding from the Department for Education via the Arts Council England delivering an extensive programme of musical learning in and out of school.
+The Tri-borough Music Hub (TBMH) is the award-winning lead organisation that oversees the delivery of music education in the three West London boroughs of Hammersmith and Fulham, Kensington & Chelsea, and the City of Westminster.
+We work with schools, pupils, music educators and the community to provide engaging music activities for children and young people across the three boroughs.
+We are a centralised Local Authority service which receives core funding from the Department for Education via Arts Council England.
+We operate a shared-services model across three Local Authorities to deliver an expansive programme of musical learning, in and out of school.